Online chat is a tool that sits on your website and enables customers to interact with you directly in real time.

 “I don’t have the time or the staff to monitor a chat”

-The chat we use at the Tourism Tribe is called Tawk.to and has and app so you can switch to your mobile phone, this gives you the flexibility to carry on your business and still manage the chat line.
-It also has sounds that alert you of a question, so you can multi-task.
+The chat we use at the Tourism Tribe is called Tawk.to and has an app so you can switch to your mobile phone, this gives you the flexibility to carry on your business and still manage the chat line.
+It also has sounds that alert you to a question, so you can multitask.

-When you want to switch of the chat, it changes to take a message and delivers the message to your inbox.
+When you want to switch off the chat, it changes to take a message and delivers the message to your inbox.

 You can also set up scheduling so it automatically turns on or off at certain times.